aIecxs/w211-airmatic/README.md

 ### PCB Design

-The printed circuit board (PCB) layout for this project was created using the **free Maker Edition of TARGET 3001!**, generously provided for non-commercial DIY use.
+The printed circuit board (PCB) layout for this project was created using the **Maker Edition of TARGET 3001!** generously provided for non-commercial DIY use.

 > PCB design made with the **TARGET 3001!
 Maker Edition**
 > With kind permission of **IBF Electronic** – www.target3001.com

-Download full schematic and PCB [(LM2902N.T3001)](./XGerber.zip)
+Download full schematic and PCB [(LM2902N.T3001)](XGerber.zip)

 This license allows free usage exclusively for personal, non-commercial projects.
 Redistribution or commercial use of the PCB layout created with this software may require a separate license.